-Our brand new Early Years and Infant Campus (planned opening 2018) has been specifically designed to allow children to learn directly from their environment, from other children and also from their teachers.
+Our brand new Early Years and Infant Campus (opening Jan 2018) has been specifically designed to allow children to learn directly from their environment, from other children and also from their teachers.
 It will provide a place where your child can gain a sense of self, explore, play with his/her peers, and build confidence.
 Children are capable of great concentration when they are presented with interesting things to do and the time and freedom to do them in an environment that is safe and nurturing.

 In-keeping with the Reggio Emilia Educational Philosophy, environment is considered the "third teacher."
 With that in mind, great attention has been given to the look and feel of each classroom.

 Internally, rooms are linked to allow for dynamic interaction between classes.
 Large, multi-purpose spaces are shared amongst clusters of classrooms providing teachers and students with different levels of learning experiences.
 Teachers will have the opportunity to organise and reorganise interesting and creative spaces for a wide range of group projects as well as small intimate spaces for one, two or three children.